Dewey W. Knight Jr.: Professional career and achievements

 Knight is best known for his devotion of his time to improving the lives of the underprivileged.
 It is documented that he turned down offers to become the County Manager for Dade County, in order to continue serving those who needed him more directly.
 He moved up to management positions and became the county's first black deputy county manager and assistant county manager.

-As the voice of reason during times of social and political unrest, Dewey Knight pivotal role in quelling the Miami riots of 1980.
+As the voice of reason during times of social and political unrest, Dewey Knight played a pivotal role in quelling the Miami riots of 1980.

 He began his career in social work in a professional setting at the Kendall Children's Home in Miami, Florida in 1959.
 He was a caseworker who cared for the welfare of children and families throughout that community.
 He was noted for helping the voiceless, commitment for charity in his region, honesty and integrity.
 To honor his efforts, a "Dewey W. Knight, Jr./Ann-Marie Adker Fair Housing Center" was established in his honor.

 While he was a caseworker and the first black social worker for Kendall Children's Home, he helped to integrate the local youth home, despite threats of jail time from local courts while doing so.

 Knight eventually rose to the rank of department director for the Welfare Department.
 He was the first black individual to hold such a high position within the social services department in Dade County.
 His focus turned to providing intensive counseling for individuals as well as families on welfare and he opened the first Neighborhood Youth Cooperation Program that served out-of-school youth.
 He also established a residence home and halfway house for troubled teens.